dotaheor/unify-Go-builtin-and-custom-generics/README.md

 In my opinion, the solution has much better readibilities than the generic design in C++, Rust, Java, etc.
 The biggest advantage of this proposal is the new introduced `gen` elements are much like our familiar `func` element, which makes the proposal very easy to understand.

-Comparing the current official generic/contract draft, personally, I think this proposal has the following advantages:
+Comparing to the current official generic/contract draft, personally, I think this proposal has the following advantages:
 1. support const generic parameters (the draft only supports types now).
 1. consistent looking of builtin and custom generics.
 1. the body of a generic declaration is totally Go 1 compatible.
-1. using generics is much like calling functions,so it is easy to understand.
+1. using generics is much like calling functions, so it is easy to understand.

 ## Overview of this solution